vincentrunge/vincentrunge.github.io/About.md

 ## <span style="color:teal;"> Current job </span>

+Assistant Professor in Statistics (since September 2019) at Université d’Évry Paris-Saclay, in the LaMME laboratory (website).
+My current research focuses on change-point detection.

 Assistant Professor in statistics *since September 2019* at the University of Evry Paris-Saclay in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
-My current research is about *change-point detection* using functional dynamic programming algorithm with a focus on the multivariate framework and the extention to complex data (non-Euclidean spaces, Fréchet mean...)
+My current research focuses about *change-point detection*.
+With my collaborators, I develop the following research directions:
+- Algorithmic efficiency: dynamic programming methods (functional pruning; DUST and FOcUS algorithms);
+- Extensions to complex data lying in non-Euclidean spaces (Fréchet means in Hadamard and CAT(k) spaces;
+- Computational geometry (convex hulls; shape coverings and intersections).

 As an Applied Mathematician, I like to work at the interface of different fields.
 My current and past interests are:

-**Statistics** : Change-point detection (by dynamic programming)
+**Statistics** : Change-point detection

 **Optimization** : Constrained Optimization, Convex optimization, Computational geometry, Quadratic and linear programming.